trejsu/schedules-coding-assignment/README.md

 ```
 input1.csv
 ```
+the app will respond with `201` code with URL to the created schedule in `Location` header.
+For example: `/schedules/schedule/1`.

-the app will respond with `JSON` representation of calculated schedule in the following form:
+In the next step you could use the returned location of the resource to make a `GET` call for it.
+Application will return `JSON` representation of calculated schedule in the following form:
 ```json
 {
     "scheduleTable": [